c-blake/bu/doc/hyperfine.md

    at least at the time scale of "several ms" is scheduler fiddling (chrt, taskset), taking down network interfaces or even better unplugging cables and going to single user mode or close to it in terms of background procs.

+8. Poor notation; "mean ± σ" label should be "mean ± σ\_mean".
+Next line "min" & "max" refer to aspects of the whole distribution of dt samples.
+Unless you dig into ghub Issue threads, you may fairly think it means sqrt(sampleVar).

 For those who might thing "blah, blah..So, what?" here is a vignette showing how at least hyperfine-1.11 (which has a time stamp of like 2023 for me) is